A Message from the President

 Today, we continue a tradition that began in 1901 with 19-year-old New Yorker Mary Harriman.
 By organizing a group of young women who gave their time, talent, and energy, she ensured that New York City would be a better place to live for newly-arrived immigrants.
 Their work in Manhattan’s Lower East Side settlement houses provided a vision of the power of women as trained volunteers and gave birth to the New York Junior League (NYJL).

-One hundred fifteen years later, the NYJL’s more than 2,800 volunteers contribute more than 250,000 hours of service annually and exemplify the diverse activities and community projects we undertake.
+One hundred sixteen years later, the NYJL’s more than 2,800 volunteers contribute more than 250,000 hours of service annually and exemplify the diverse activities and community projects we undertake.
 Our programs target five areas of need in New York City: Adult Education and Mentoring, Children’s Education, Child Health and Welfare, City Impact, and Culture and the Arts.
 Our volunteers also impact the community-at-large through signature initiatives, including:

 - The Personal Empowerment Project (PEP) is NYJL’s 115th anniversary project.
 This committee focuses on career mentoring for high school girls by opening the students’ minds to different career paths.
 PEP introduces the mentees to several careers and helps them to understand the education and experience required to pursue such a career.